eduardohenriquearnold/eduardohenriquearnold.github.io/content/post/timeseriesforecasting/index.md

 GPs are non-parametric models that can represent a posterior over functions.
 They work well when we do not wish to impose strong assumptions on the generative data process.
 For a more detailed explanation of GPs, please visit this [distill post](https://distill.pub/2019/visual-exploration-gaussian-processes/).

-We chose a multiplication of a constant kernel and a exponential sine kernel.
-This kernel approximately (we assume a constant trend) models the trend and seasonal components seen during our previous analysis.
+We chose experimented with a multitude of kernels, the best performing were the simpler ones: RBF and Matern.
 Note that the parameters of these kernels are optimised (within the given bounds) during the `fit` process.
+Please note that we normalise the target sales by the maximum value such that the target number of sales ranges from [0,1].

 First, let's observe what happens using a single item_id and extrapolating between the months: